RouninMedia/setTabIndexes/README.md

 # setTabIndexes
-`setTabIndexes()` represents a different approach to keyboard accessibility for web-apps, enabling dynamic resetting of tab indexes from positive to negative and vice versa.
+`setTabIndexes()` represents a different approach to keyboard accessibility for web-apps, enabling dynamic resetting of tab indexes from positive to negative and vice versa for different *zones* (modals, dialogs, dropdown menus etc.) across the app.

 Generally, the advice (across the web, dating back to the 2000s) is to use only the following integer values for the HTML attribute `tabindex`: